Completing your DDP

 Your supervisor has a key role in supporting you with your TNA and DDP more generally.
 With your supervisor, you will talk through the training and development that would be most beneficial to you during your research, as well as the purpose and requirements of the DDP.

 You should independently complete the TNA form and discuss it with your supervisor within three months of starting your programme (or within six months if you are a part time student).
+Using the outcomes from your supervisory discussion, you will then create a Development Plan that lists the actions you will take over Year 1 of your programme.

 It is also a good idea to informally discuss your training and development more regularly in your supervisory meeting.
-At the start of each new year, you should reflect on your most recent experiences, reviewing and updating your TNA and following discussions with your supervisor, update your development plan for the coming year.
+At the start of each new year, you should reflect on your most recent experiences, reviewing and updating your TNA and following discussions with your supervisor, create your development plan for the coming year.

 Sample agreement for setting expectations with your supervisor (.docx, 16KB)